myselfscrum/kochessenz-recipes/content/english/post/002-03-27-barlauchpestopasta-mit-spinat-und-pochiertem-ei.md

 They are, when cooked, done in 2 minutes.
 Therefore, everything else must be ready by then

-* 20 g wild garlic, freed from the stems and chopped small (save the stems).
+* 20 g ramson, freed from the stems and chopped small (save the stems).
 * 20 g pine nuts
 * 20 g pecorino, grated
 * 1 tablespoon of good olive oil